 INGS 444 Independent Study (2 or 4)

 An independent study offered in the international and global studies program may not be counted toward the major.
-May be repeated for credit.
 Open only to students pursuing majors in international and global studies.
-Prerequisite: Professor consent and prerequisite override required.
+Prerequisite: Instructor prerequisite override required.